-This is the first article out of three in a series where I will go through what I consider to be the relevant Xorg feature set, and compare it, point by point, to how the corresponding solution or category works in Arcan.
+This is the first article out of two where I will go through what I consider to be the relevant Xorg feature set, and compare it, point by point, to how the corresponding solution or category works in Arcan.

 This article will solely focus on the Display Server set of features and how they relate to Xorg features, The second article will cover the features that are currently missing (e.g. network transparency) when they have been accounted for, as well a the features that are already present in Arcan (and there are quite a few of those) but does not exist in Xorg.

 It is worthwhile to stress that this project in no way attempts to ‘replace’ Xorg in the sense that you can expect to transfer your individual workflow and mental model of how system graphics works without any kind of friction or effort.
 That said, it has also been an unspoken goal to make sure that everything that can be done in an Xorg environment should be possible here — in general there is nothing wrong with the feature set in X (though a bit limited), it is the nitty gritty details of how these features work, are implemented and interact that has not really kept up with the times or been modelled in a coherent way.
 Thus, it is a decent requirement specification to start with – just be careful with the implementation and much more can be had for a fraction of the code size.

 The very idea of the project as a whole is to find new models for system graphics, preferably those that can survive the prospect of a coming ‘demise’ of the ‘desktop’ as the android/chrome alphabet soup monster keep slurping it up, all the while established ones make concessions after concessions to try and cater to a prospective user base that just want things to “work” at the expense of advanced user agency.